PropellerAero/infrastructure-challenge/login-frontend/README.md

 ```

 ## The OAuth2 Service
-The chosen OAuth2 service is Firebase Auth which makes sense if we want a fully managed product colocated with our application in GCP.
+The chosen OAuth2 service is Firebase Auth which makes sense if we want a fully managed product collocated with our application in GCP.